Law

 What Does Exodus 29:38-46 Mean?

-The law in Exodus 29:38-46 defines a daily worship rhythm: two lambs offered each day, one in the morning and one at twilight, along with grain and drink offerings.
-This regular sacrifice was to be a 'pleasing aroma, a food offering to the Lord' (Exodus 29:41), establishing a constant reminder of God's presence and holiness.
-It was to happen every day, forever, at the entrance of the tent of meeting - where God promised to meet His people.
+The law in Exodus 29:38-46 defines a daily worship rhythm with two lambs offered every day - one in the morning and one at twilight - along with grain and drink offerings.
+This regular sacrifice was to be made at the entrance of the tent of meeting, a constant act of worship and atonement.
+It was a 'pleasing aroma, a food offering to the Lord' (Exodus 29:41), showing God’s desire for ongoing fellowship with His people.

 Exodus 29:38-46